azproduction/lmd/README.md

    flag to prevent duplication of requests.
  - You can set both flags `cache` and `cache_async` to true to enable localStorage cache for `require.async()` (see Local Storage cache)
+ - You can require plain off-package modules by declaring one of flags `async_plain` or `async_plainonly`

 ```javascript
 // Valid